theoremreach/slate/source/index.md

 # Authentication

-We use HTTPS combined with an access_key to enforce access controls to secure resources
+We use HTTPS combined with an access_key to enforce access controls to secure resources.

 ```shell